TwinePlatform/data-sync/docs/usage.md

 # There is a duplicate 360 Giving ID in the database, corresponding to duplicate records of
 # a single organisaiton.
 Duplicate 360 Giving IDs are not permitted in the new data model
 DUPLICATED_360_GIVING_ID_ORGANISATION_NAME = ...

+# Add comma separated list of user emails from the volunteer app that should be added as
+# CB_ADMIN
+CB_ADMIN_EMAILS= ...
 ```

 ## Running